chris-msat/py-ginput/README.md

 at least the .mod and .vmr files for Lamont (site code "oc") on 1 Jan 2018 and compare against the pregenerated test files.
 Differences should be less than ~1%.

+## Terms of use

+Ginput is licensed under the LGPL v3.0 license.
+The full legal terms are contained in the COPYING and COPYING.LESSER files.
+For a short summary, please see https://choosealicense.com/licenses/lgpl-3.0/#.
+If you have any questions about use, please contact us (contact information is below).

+In addition to the LGPL license, you should cite the ginput paper in any publications resulting from the use of ginput.
+(At time of release, the manuscript is still in preparation, so contact us for the citation.)
+Please also consider contacting us to let us know you are using ginput!

 ## Python support

 Only Python 3 is supported.
 Python 2 reached end-of-life on 1 Jan 2020.